estija/Co-VeGAN/README.md

 &nbsp; &nbsp; &nbsp; **MICCAI 2013 dataset:**
 * The MICCAI 2013 grand challenge dataset can be downloaded from this [webpage](https://my.vanderbilt.edu/masi/workshops/).
 It is required to fill a google form and register be able to download the data.

-&nbsp;&nbsp;&bull; Download and save the 'training-training' and training-testing' folders, which contain the training and testing data, respectively, into the repository folder.
+* Download and save the `training-training` and `training-testing` folders, which contain the training and testing data, respectively, into the repository folder.

-&nbsp; &nbsp; **MRNet dataset:**
+&nbsp; &nbsp; &nbsp; **MRNet dataset:**
 * The MRNet dataset can be downloading from this [webpage](https://stanfordmlgroup.github.io/competitions/mrnet/).
 It also requires to register by filling the form at the end of the page to be able to download the data.
-* Download and save the 'train' and 'valid' folders, which contain the training and testing data, respectively, into the repository folder.
+* Download and save the `train` and `valid` folders, which contain the training and testing data, respectively, into the repository folder.

 2. Run the following command to create the GT dataset:
 ```